So, here I am. Berlin. The second city on my European jaunt. The first was Amsterdam. You can read about that here.

 Berlin, you and I are going to get along just fine!

 So why am I in Berlin?

-Simple.
+Simples.
 This was the capital of Hitler’s Nazi Germany.
 The fall of Berlin signaled the end of Nazi Germany and its reign of terror in occupied Europe.
 Berlin was where the headquarters of the SS and Gestapo was and many other administrative apparatuses of the Third Reich.

-A little history about Nazi ideology.
+A brief history about Nazi ideology.

 Hitler’s ideology necessitated the invasion and occupation of Europe, especially Eastern Europe, which he regarded as German “living space” (lebensraum).
 He proceeded on the liquidation of the “peoples of the East.”
 The liquidation entailed reducing fertility, increasing mortality and outright physical extermination.

 Do you see the parallel between Hitler’s depraved racial convictions and atheistic evolutionary theory?